jweken/je-python/README.md

 This is a test directory for beginners.
 See this project on [**Github**](<https://github.com/jweken/je-python>)

-Use this workspace for tests with python-files.
+Use this workspace for testing python-files.

 ## Python Docs